Plizio Visual Lab

 Photography

 Photography is allowed throughout the site, offering great shots of the stone structures and tropical surroundings.
-A wide-angle lens is ideal for capturing the scale of the complex.
+A wide-angle lens is good for capturing the scale of the complex.

 ⏱️